microsoft/deploy-MLmodels-on-iotedge/object-detection-acv/README.md

 - Step 3: Build and register two docker images in ACR.
 These images will be used to create two docker containers (modules) running on the edge device.
 - Step 4: Deploy two modules on IoT Edge Device.
 - Step 5: Test the people-detector-service Module.
-- Step 6: Tear it all down.
+- Step 6: Tear down Azure resources and clean up edge device.

 To get started with the tutorial, please proceed with following steps **in sequential order**.